DylanRobson/intro_git_guide/README.md

 > **2.1.2** The collaborative and history features of Wikipedia that track every edit to a wiki page is an example of version control.

-**2.2.** The basic importance of version control can easily be understood by contrasting it with its messy and ineffective alternative:
+**2.2.** The basic importance of version control can easily be understood by contrasting it with its messy and ineffective alternative (pictured below):

 <!-- 532x884 originally -->
 <img src="documents_2x.png" alt="documents_2x" width="181" height="300">

 **2.3.** Git conceptualizes changes as existing in 1 of 4 states (3 locally, 1 remotely).

-> **2.3.1.** Basically this means that making local changes available remotely requires a multi step process (save modified file, run `git add`, run `git commit`, run `git push`).
+> **2.3.1.** Basically this means that making local changes available remotely requires a multi step process (pictured below; save modified file, run `git add`, run `git commit`, run `git push`).

 <!-- original from https://stackoverflow.com/questions/3689838/whats-the-difference-between-head-working-tree-and-index-in-git -->
 ![alt text](gitStatesAndSteps.jpeg)